From hybrid working to new security threats, here are six important considerations to address when evaluating your MSP business plan.

 - A key to success in monetizing new components of your MSP service is having a cost-effective network monitoring software.
 A system like Domotz allows you to easily monitor and manage critical components of a customer’s network: firewalls, managed switches, wireless access points, and the gateways that these endpoints are sitting on as well as their performances.

-Customer experience is one of the new evolving trends in the MSP businesses.
-The reason is simple – MSPs that focus on customer experience reduce churn and increase revenues and therefore leading to higher profits!
+Customer experience is one of the most important elements in your MSP business.
+The reason is simple – when you focus on the customer experience you reduce churn and increase revenues and therefore improve your MSP lead generation strategy!

-However, most MSPs do not track customer satisfaction and retention and underestimate its impact on the business.
-If you aren’t looking at your options in the customer experience area as part of your business planning for 2021, there’s a good probability your competitor is already one step ahead.
+However, you may not be adequately tracking customer satisfaction and retention.
+Ultimately, you may be underestimating how the customer experience is impacting your business.
+If you aren’t looking at your options in the customer experience area as part of your business planning, there’s a good probability your competitor is already one step ahead.

-- Keep a manageable customer base to provide a high-quality service.
+- Choose your Clients: Keep a manageable customer base to provide a high-quality service.

-- Collect regular feedback from your customers: create a slack channel, send surveys, send 1to1 emails, use social media.
+- Collect Feedback: Collect regular feedback from your customers.
+Create a slack channel, send surveys, send 1 to1 emails, and use social media.

-Customer satisfaction can help MSPs differentiate their services, cross-sell and prevent churn.
-Bundling and cross-selling services is a core driver of revenue growth and satisfied customers are more likely to purchase other services from you.
+Customer satisfaction can help you differentiate your services, cross-sell and prevent churn.
+Bundling and cross-selling services is a core driver of revenue growth.
+Ultimately, happy customers are more likely to purchase other services from you and recommend you to other businesses, friends, and colleagues.

 5) Develop your MSP marketing strategy

-If you are ready to grow in 2021, take a moment to consider 3 simple steps to help with your marketing strategy:
+Are you ready to grow?
+Take a moment to consider three simple steps to help with your marketing strategy:

 Know your numbers